cjpatton/ppm/draft-patton-multi-ppm.md

   corresponding to a counter for one of the candidate prefixes.

-# Exchanging Verification Parameters {#coins}
+# Negotiating Verification Parameters {#coins}

-TODO The state-initialization algorithm of both VDAF constructions in this document involve generating and distributing randomness for use during verification.
-This section describers a generic protocol for securely accomplishing this task.
+TODO The setup algorithm often involves generating and distributing randomness used by the aggregators for verification.
+This section will describer a generic protocol for securely accomplishing this task.

 # Security Considerations